 SmartRider is the transportation card that can be re-used by recharging.
 The card can be bought at any SmartRider Retail Outlets.
 All the outlet addresses can be found on the TransPerth website.

 Car is the best way to travel outside Perth.
-One can hire the car at the Perth airport or at any of the car hire agencies.
+You can hire the car at the Perth airport or at any of the car hire agencies.
 All you need is a valid full driver’s licence (in English language) and a credit card.

-I love staying at hostels and I have found the YHA is one of the coolest hostels ever in Australia.
+I love staying at hostels and I have found the Youth Hostels Association (YHA) is one of the coolest hostels ever in Australia.
 It is neat and the staff is very professional.
 It is not like some of the nonsensical hostels I have stayed while traveling.

 Even though I landed at around 5 AM that morning, I still took the Wave Rock tour.
 The tour that I booked on Viator.com was to visit the most famous rock that looked like a wave, which is known as Wave Rock.
 It is a natural formation made of granite.

 - Contact number: +618-92212400.